-- When you are a homeowner, home and building insurance are essential to ensure that your prized possessions are protected and covered for their full replacement value.
+- When you are a homeowner, home content and building insurance are essential to ensure that your prized possessions are protected and covered for their full replacement value.

 What buildings insurance covers

-Buildings or homeowners’ insurance covers the structure of your property against insurable events such as fire, flood, lightning, wind, etc. It does not cover damage to your personal belongings inside or outside your home, such as clothing, furniture and electronic equipment.
+Buildings insurance covers the structure of your property against insurable events such as fire, flood, lightning, wind, etc. It does not cover damage to your personal belongings inside or outside your home, such as clothing, furniture and electronic equipment.
 These would need to be covered under your household contents insurance.

 Insurance providers will look at the structure of your property, the location, and the replacement cost of the property when calculating a quote.
 For example, a thatched roof will attract a higher premium than a tiled roof because of the inherent fire hazard.
-And insurance for a primary residence will be lower than a holiday home because the latter is occupied infrequently.